gonzalo-bulnes/production-ready/store_config_in_the_environment.md

 General idea
 ------------

 Configuration values should not be committed in the code.
-If you code is public, then configuration should not be embedded with it because it becomes public too (and some configuration values should be kept secret, see below).
+If you code is public, then configuration should not be embedded with it because it will become public too.
+It is important to note that some configuration values, e.g. secrets, should be always be kept secret!

-Beyond that, the values of the configuration are not really relevant to the code itself.
+It is not just an issue of security.
+Besides those concerns, the values of the configuration are not really relevant to the code itself.
 Once you know that an application relies on a given `API_KEY` to access a third party service, knowing that the API_KEY is `sd4wu8sfd` or `sd345fluae5w345` does not help understanding the code better.
 Suffice to read the constant name `API_KEY` in a portion of code to understand that some kind of authentication is happening.

 What qualifies as configuration?
 --------------------------------